4. Costa Rica

-Getting to the Bahamas: Canadians can visit the Bahamas with proof of vaccination and a negative COVID-19 test or antigen test taken within 72 hours of arrival.
+Getting to the Bahamas: Canadians can visit the Bahamas with proof of vaccination and a negative COVID-19 test or antigen test taken within 3 days of arrival.
 All travellers must complete an online Health Visa and purchase mandatory health insurance.
 An antigen test is required upon arrival in the Bahamas.

 9. Saint Lucia

 Saint Lucia is arguably one of the prettiest places on earth!
 Even without access to some of the more off-the-beaten-path destinations (for now), your all-inclusive stay will be full of delectable Caribbean cuisine, exciting activities, and a picture-perfect backdrop.

-Getting to Saint Lucia: Canadians are allowed to visit approved accommodations in Saint Lucia with proof of vaccination and proof of a negative COVID-19 test taken within 5 days of arrival.
+Getting to Saint Lucia: Canadians are allowed to visit Saint Lucia with proof of vaccination and proof of a negative COVID-19 test taken within 5 days of arrival.
 You’ll also need to complete a travel authorization form and health form.
 You can expect random health screening at the airport.

 There will always be a twinkle in our eye for the Emerald Isle!
 Bucket-list road trip routes, centuries-old castles, and drop-dead-gorgeous natural landscapes are just some of what makes Ireland so special.
 Bring your camera, your appetite, and your sense of wonder.